 Will you be driving a car yourself in Kenya?
 Make sure your car has proper insurance.
 The easiest way to do this is to rent a car yourself with a company that is situated in your home country.
 Sometimes, the actual renting is then outsourced to a local car rental in Kenya, but at least you will be sure that everything is right from a legal perspective.
-Rental companies might ask for your regular license as well as an international license.
-Don’t have an international license?
+Rental companies might ask for your regular licence as well as an international licence.
+Don’t have an international licence?
 Then that will likely still not cause any issues.

-Are you stopped along the way by the police?
-Always first call the rental company and have them do the talking with the police.
+If you are stopped along the way by the police, always call the rental company first and have them do the talking with the police.
 Check before departure whether a good spare tire and a jack are present in the car.
 Got a flat tire along the way?
 Replace it right away and have the flat tire repaired at the nearest tank station (this generally doesn’t cost more than two to five euros).
 Don’t know how to replace a tire?
 In Kenya, you will almost always find someone nearby who can help.
 This also holds for just about anything you might need help with in Kenya; in general, the population is very friendly.
 They do expect a small reward, as a thank you for the help.

 From a rental car you can get very close to the white rhino, but don’t leave the paths.

-During European summer time (March to October) the difference between the UK and Kenya is 2 hours.
-During our winter, this difference is 3 hours.
-You won’t need to worry about any jetlag after arrival.
+During European summer time (March to October) the difference between the UK and Kenya is 2 hours and 1 hour for Central Europe.
+During our winter, this difference is 3 hours for the UK, and 2 hours for Central Europe.
+The clocks do not change in Kenya throughout the year.
+Because of this minimal time difference, you won’t need to worry too much about any jet-lag after arrival.